Property Management Third Complaint Answering Service

 Answer and identify the repeat complaint

-iando.ai asks whether this is a first report, second follow-up, or third complaint, then captures the property, unit, issue category, resident impact, prior ticket or vendor context, and what changed.
+iando.ai asks whether this is a first report, second follow-up, or third complaint, then captures the property, unit, issue category, resident impact, prior ticket, proof status, vendor context, and what changed.

 Collect proof, access, and owner pressure

-It records photos or approved proof, access windows, who else is affected, owner update deadlines, vendor status, approval pressure, and the resident's requested next step.
+It records photos, videos, approved proof, access windows, who else is affected, owner update deadlines, vendor ETA, approval pressure, and the resident's requested next step.

 Route the next credible update